-UCI Applied Innovation hosted the Orange County/Inland Empire stop of the SBIR Road Tour.
-The U.S. Small business Administration conducts this outreach effort to convey funding opportunities not requiring the sale of company shares which are provided through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
-Depending on the agency, SBIR/STTR grants range up to $150,000 for the first award known as Phase I concept development and up to $3 million in potential Phase II grants.
+The Cove @ UCI was bustling with activity for the Orange County/Inland Empire stop of the SBIR Road Tour.
+The U.S. Small Business Administration conducts this outreach effort to convey funding opportunities not requiring the sale of company shares, which are provided through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+Depending on the agency, SBIR/STTR grants range up to $150,000 for the first award, known as Phase I concept development, and up to $3 million in potential Phase II grants.
 Follow-on grants after the initial award are administered in a non-competitive fashion based on what is achieved in Phase I.

 Continuing the momentum generated from the SBIR Road Tour, UCI Applied Innovation appointed Ray Wells as a research translation specialist to coordinate SBIR and STTR activity for the organization moving forward.
-Wells was previously a senior technology transition agent for the Air Force SBIR Commercialization Program at the Space and Missile Systems Center Los Angeles Air Force Base (LAAFB).
-His career includes roles with the California Space Authority such as administering projects, coordinating programs and initiatives for the Department of Labor WIRED Grant, developing and running programs and services at the SBA’s Venture Point SBDC, a precursor to TriTech SBDC a small business development center providing resources and guidance for early-stage high tech companies.
+Wells was previously a senior technology transition agent for the Air Force SBIR Commercialization Program at the Los Angeles Air Force Base (LAAFB) Space and Missile Systems Center.
+His career includes roles with the California Space Authority administering projects, coordinating programs and initiatives for the Department of Labor Workforce Innovation in Regional Economic Development (WIRED) grant, in addition to developing and running programs and services at SBA’s Venture Point SBDC, a precursor to TriTech SBDC, a small business development center providing resources and guidance for early-stage high tech companies.
 Wells negotiated funding from federal agencies and prime major defense contractors for the commercialization and transition of SBIR/STTRs for the support of the war fighter and worked with startup companies from idea and concept to funding.